 This in-depth study of the field of interaction design and the concepts of interface design focuses on principles that are central to creating usable applications and effective, intuitive and consistent user experiences.
+Prerequisite(s): CG 321.

 CG 341 - 3D Modeling and Animation